We’ve enjoyed Newcastle in the Premier League this season, with Rafa Benitez overseeing a reasonably successful return to the top-flight.

 Pretty decent, it seems.

-As you’d probably expect, Reina, Alonso and Torres all made it into the starting XI.
+As you’d probably expect, Reina, Alonso and Torres were all regulars in the starting XI.

 Reina proved to be a reliable goalkeeper, Alonso bossed the midfield alongside Jonjo Shelvey and Torres lead the line as a lone-forward.

 Reina played 37 times between the sticks, kept 8 clean sheets and finished the season with a decent 6.98 overall rating.